nuvla/documentation/docs/nuvla/workflows/workflow-registration.md

 ![nuvlabox-registration.png](/assets/img/nuvlabox-registration.png)

-Note that all HTTPS requests during this workflow are performed by the NuvlaEdge, where all the information required by the NuvlaEdge is returned to the NuvlaEdge by Nuvla as responses to its requests.
+> **NOTE:** All HTTPS requests during this workflow are performed by the NuvlaEdge, where all the information required by the NuvlaEdge is returned to the NuvlaEdge by Nuvla as responses to its requests.
 In other words, no incoming connection is required.

 **1. Installation of the Nuvlabox Engine software**